-Folks on the left continue to froth at the mouth over the fact that so many Americans choose to exercise their Constitutional right to keep and bear arms.
-They’re hollering for stricter gun control, more thorough background checks, more restrictions on gun shows and dealers, bans on assault weapons (even though most leftists couldn’t define “assault weapon” if their lives depended on it), and some are even advocating repealing the Second Amendment.
+The anti-gun folks continue to froth at the mouth over the fact that so many Americans choose to exercise their Constitutional right to keep and bear arms.
+They’re demanding stricter gun control, more thorough background checks, more restrictions on gun shows and dealers, bans on assault weapons (even though most of them couldn’t define “assault weapon” if their lives depended on it), and some are even advocating repealing the Second Amendment.
 Yet no one is demanding stricter controls on the sale and use of motor vehicles, which kill a lot more people than guns do.

-Michael Z. Williamson at The Sacred Cow Slaughterhouse has posted an interesting essay on what would happen if liberals treated cars the way they treat firearms.
-Here are some excerpts:
+Michael Z. Williamson has posted an interesting essay on what would happen if we treated cars the way we treat firearms.
+Excerpts:

 To buy or operate a standard car, one will have to be 18 years old.
 Under that age, adult supervision will be mandatory.
 This means the adult must be in the vehicle with the underage driver.